Congratulations 2026-2027 Board of Governors!

 B. Parliamentarian

 ii.
-Advises the Executive Board, Board of Governors and general membership on points of order and proper procedure in accordance with the Constitution and By-Laws of the MSC and Robert’s Rules of Order.
+Advises the Executive Board, Board of Governors and general membership on points of order and proper procedure IAW the MSC Constitution and By-Laws.
+Per ARTICLE XII of the MSC Constitution, Robert’s Rules of Order Newly Revised shall be the parliamentary rules in all matters not specified in the MSC Constitution or By-laws..

 iii.
 Keeps on file any updated job description for all Board of Governor positions.